rohnns/automated-sleep-staging/README.md

 | 10 | `AmplitudeEpochRejector` | Per-epoch peak-to-peak against per-type thresholds (EEG 5×10⁻⁴ V, EOG/EMG 1×10⁻³ V); non-finite samples also reject.
 Marks `IGNORE`, never drops. |
 | 11 | `RecordingNormalizer` | Per-recording, per-channel `zscore` (also `robust` / `center`), applied last.
 Per-recording only — no dataset-wide normalization. |

-**ICA audit.** ICA is implemented and enabled because the brief requires the capability.
-Its actual effect was then measured: on **8 SC** recordings it ran, fit 2 components, and excluded **0** (signal change 4.4×10⁻¹⁵ relative — machine epsilon, since `ica.apply(exclude=[])` is an identity transform); on **4 ST** recordings it was **skipped entirely** (bit-identical), because `BadChannelDetector` flags all three channels and ICA then finds fewer than 2 usable EEG channels.
-**The audited sample showed no material artifact removal, and the audit was not exhaustive** — it covers 12 of 197 recordings.
-These results should not be presented as ICA-cleaned.

 **Preprocessing verification reports.** Three committed analyses.
 The first two are **rejection-rate analyses** measuring the shipped thresholds in place, and they sample **different points in the pipeline**, so their totals are not directly comparable: